 Step 5: Interview MMI (Multiple Mini Interview) and denied admission messages will be posted to your Applicant Portal by mid-November.

-Step 8: Accept and waitlist notices will be posted to Applicant Portals by the end of January.
+Step 8: Accept, deny and waitlist notices will be posted to Applicant Portals by the end of January.

 Step 9: Waitlisted applicants will be offered admission as accepted applicants decline their position.